 The typical approach to Castle Hill is a long upward sloping road lined with tourist shops to the cathedral-crowned, fortified hill of Prague Castle.
 To get there from old town, cross Charles Bridge and make your way upwards.

-Charles Bridge is a pedestrian only bridge that crosses the Vltava River.
+Charles Bridge is a pedestrian-only bridge that crosses the Vltava River.
 The spiked towers on either side were used as models to rebuild several of the other towers in town during the Victorian era.

 Castle Hill and Beyond

 You do have to pay to get onto the premises, but the ticket lasts for two days.
-For more info on tickets, see their website here.
+Buy castle tickets and tours here.